Chapter 6 Managing Accessions

 Grafts are plants that are composed of a rootstock and a scion, which are genetically different and fused together, usually at the stem level.

-To work with grafts, the grafts interface needs to be activated by adding a configuration parameter in the sgn_local.conf file.
-The parameter is show_grafting_interface.
-It should be set to 1 in sgn_local.conf, the default is 0 (in sgn.conf).
+To work with grafts, the grafts interface needs to be activated by a system administrator.
+Please contact your Breedbase provider.
+Briefly, a configuration parameter needs to be added to the sgn_local.conf file, show_grafting_interface.
+It should be set to 1 in sgn_local.conf, the default is 0 in sgn.conf.

 Grafts to be created need to be specified using an Excel file (xlsx format) with two columns.
 The first column should have the header “scion accession” and should list accession names that will be scions.
 The second column should have the header “rootstock accession” and should list accession names that will be rootstocks.